NivedithaKarthikeyan/LandregistryApp/docs/source/eventFlow/introduction.rst

 ``Main Content Area`` loads the scripts according to the selected menu item.

 We will discuss more about
- - How to persist the layout across the UI.
+ - How to persist the layout across the UI and
  - How to load pages according to routes displayed in the browser's address bar using Next.js ``_app`` component and ``BasicLayout`` component in ``level2`` documentation.